 Instructions are the things that make an assembly-style language actually do things.
 In Wasm, they are usually doing things to the stack.
 The point is, there are a fair number of Wasm instructions, and each one has its own structure and prerequisites.

-Let’s add a new Instruction type that is, yes indeed, a tag union:
+Let’s add a new Instruction type that is, yes indeed, a tagged union:

 Instruction : [I32Const (Common.Positionable I32ConstInstruction)]

-While we’re at it, let’s update the existing empty Data record type to include an offset as a list of instructions, as well as the bytes that are supposed to be placed at that offset in the default memory:
+While we’re at it, let’s update the existing (currently empty) Data record type to include an offset as a list of instructions, as well as the bytes that are supposed to be placed at that offset in the default memory:

 Data : {